Prostitution in Algeria: Ouled Naïl

+On the Banks of the Wadi (1898).

 Scholars further situate such representations within a broader colonial and orientalist sexual imaginary that cast "the Orient"—and particularly Arab and Muslim societies—as spaces of heightened sensuality, harems and readily available women, thereby naturalising the idea that non-European women were exceptionally erotic and accessible to Western men.
 Malek Alloula has shown how early twentieth-century French picture postcards of "Algerian" women, often staged in pseudo-harems and posed for a metropolitan male gaze, produced a "colonial harem" that owed more to European fantasy than to Algerian domestic realities.
 Christelle Taraud's studies of colonial prostitution and of "Mauresques" in photography, together with Marnia Lazreg's work on Algerian women, demonstrate how eroticised images of North African women circulated alongside regulatory systems of sex work, turning Arab and Berber women into symbols of imperial domination and into commodities in a racialised sexual marketplace.
 This wider pattern of colonial "sexual romanticism" about the Arab and Muslim East helped popularise stock figures such as the Ouled Naïl dancer-courtesan in travel writing, painting and tourism, often with little relation to the actual diversity of women’s lives in Algerian society.

 Some historians claim that some women from the Ouled Naïl tribal confederation, an Arab, Hilali-descended, Arabic-speaking pastoral group from the highlands of central Algeria, became well known in the colonial period as dancers and entertainers in towns such as Biskra and Bou Saâda; many of those who entered this milieu appear in the sources as socially marginal women, effectively detached from their tribal communities and male kin, including runaways, repudiated wives, urban migrants and, in some cases, former slaves or other dependants.
 Recent historical and feminist studies argue that their position cannot be reduced either to “dancers only” or equated in a simple way with prostitution: their work combined paid performance and hospitality with, in some cases, sexual relationships organised as long-term patronage or concubinage rather than per-act commercial sex work.